BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

-The same window that handles clustering save / load also handles the loading of cell type annotations derived from a pixel classifier – if you are interested in that capacity, go to the pixel classification documentation!
-I’ll only mention here that if a pixel-derived classification does exist, it should be visible in the drop down, and that if you do use this then it will be referred to as “classification”, and can be saved, used to make plots, statistics, etc. the same as any other cell grouping.
+The same window that handles clustering save / load also handles the loading of cell type annotations derived from a pixel classifier – if you are interested in that capacity, go to the pixel classification documentation pages!
+I’ll only mention here that if a pixel-derived classification does exist, it should be visible in the drop down, and that if you do use this then it will be referred to as “classification” by the Analysis tab's widgets, and can be saved, used to make plots, statistics, etc. the same as any other cell grouping.

 Statistics
 ~~~~~~~~~~